 Variants are mutations of a virus.
 Virus particles spread by getting inside of your body, latching onto your cells, and copying themselves.
 Sometimes when they are copying themselves, there is a mistake and a slight change is made – creating a new variant.
 The more a virus spreads, the more opportunities there are for new variants to emerge.

 With all viruses, some variants simply die off for various reasons, while others stay around for longer periods.
-With COVID-19, the SARS-CoV-2 Interagency Group (SIG) has created three classes of variants to track which ones could potentially have an impact on therapeutics, vaccines, and other viral treatments:
+With COVID-19, the SARS-CoV-2 Interagency Group (SIG) has created four classes of variants to track which ones could potentially have an impact on therapeutics, vaccines, and other viral treatments:

 Currently, all PCR and antigen tests work for all variants of COVID-19.
 However, the results of these specific tests will not display which variant a person may have.